nefrob/vscode-just/README.md

 This extension does simple and/or best effort syntax highlighting.
 It is not intended to be 100% comprehensive, but rather provide a good enough experience for most users.
 An LSP solution would be an alternative future approach.
 That being said, if you find a bug or missing feature, please open an issue or a pull request.

 -   Escaping within a string, e.g. `"{{ variable }}"`, colors all non-match content as a string.
-Ideally non-match content should look like plain text in this case but I am unsure how to remove highlighting forced by the surrounding string.
-For consistency, I opted to always have escaped content colored as a string, whether the block is within a string or not.
+Ideally non-match content should look like plain text and allow for "nested" strings within the escaped block, but this isn't easily (if at all) supported by regex grammars.
+For consistency, this extension opts to always have escaped content colored as a string, whether the block is within a string or not.

+- Extension is not available on open source marketplaces.
+If you are using an open source build of VSCode, you might need to install the extension manually.
+To do so:

+    1. Navigate to the latest [release](https://github.com/nefrob/vscode-just/releases) and download the `.vsix` file.
+    2. Copy the file to your `.vscode/extensions` directory.
+    3. Install via the command line: `code --install-extension .vscode/extensions/vscode-just-X.Y.Z.vsix`

 ## Release Notes